applitools/eyes-storybook/README.md

 }
 ```

-## Running Eyes.Storybook in Docker
+## Running Eyes-Storybook in Docker

 When running the SDK in docker, there might be issues related to properly launching the internal chrome browser via puppeteer.
 If you seem to have such issues, set `runInDocker: true` in your config file.
 This will pass the internal chrome browser special arguments, as described [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#tips).